 - Direct sunlight: Avoid placing it in direct sun, as it can scorch the delicate leaves and cause discoloration.

-Pro Tip: Place your Geo Plant near an east- or north-facing window for the perfect balance of light.
+Place your Geo Plant near an east- or north-facing window for the perfect balance of light.

 Watering Needs